laprade117/VIDAL/README.md

-# VIDAL - A machine learning tool for snake venom dermonecrosis identification and quantification
+# VIDAL - Machine-learning guided Venom Induced Dermonecrosis Analysis tooL

 We will hopefully have a more permanent link to the tool in the near future.
 Currently, you can access and use the tool via Google Colabs (requires Google Account):